 ESA Consultations and Other Applicable Laws and Agreements

 The FPP is developed as part of the ongoing O&M strategy to improve fish survival in the Columbia River System (CRS) in accordance with all current and applicable ESA Section 7 Biological Opinions.
-Actions in the FPP shall comply with all other regulatory requirements (e.g., NEPA, CWA), court orders, and regional agreements that are in effect at the time, such as the Fish Accords and the 2023 Memorandum of Understanding (MOU).
+Actions in the FPP shall comply with all other regulatory requirements (e.g., NEPA, CWA), court orders, and regional agreements that are in effect at the time, such as the Fish Accords and the 2023 Resilient Columbia Basin Agreement (RCBA) Memorandum of Understanding (MOU).

 Fish Facilities Inspection & Reporting